DaveVoorhis/EnterpriseExemplar/docker/README.md

 ## To build and launch the application and run integration tests...

+*This builds and runs the application stack, and then runs the integration tests on it.
+It uses a distinct database volume to keep it separate from the dev database.*

 Navigate to the docker directory, then:
 ```shell
 docker-compose -f docker-compose-integration-tests.yaml up